 How do I exclude a customer?

 Simply go to the account/Company that you want to exclude.
-The "Exclude from RFM" option is now by default on the Company record layout.
+The "Exclude from CLTV" option is now by default on the Company record layout.
 This allows you to easily exclude any obvious outliers in your data.